corticalstack/corticalstack.github.io/mt.md

 tags: [learning, Covid-19, natural language processing, information retreival, machine learning, BERT, transformers, neural networks, data engineering]
 ---
 ### COVID-LEAP (Literature Exploration Analysis Platform)
-I wanted to be part of the COVID-19 fight, to use my skills and time for something good.
+I wanted to be part of the COVID-19 fight.
+To use my skills and time for something good.
 I set two objectives for my project:

 * Support Pharma/BioTech decision-making with timely and highly visual summarisation of the COVID-19 vaccine development landscape